qloridant/mb-dashboard-duplicator/README.md

     Python 3
     requests library (install using pip install requests)

-    API_KEY: Replace YOUR_API_KEY in the script with your actual Metabase API key.
+* API_KEY: Replace YOUR_API_KEY in the script with your actual Metabase API key.
-    BASE_URL: Replace https://your-metabase-domain.com with the base URL of your Metabase instance.
+* BASE_URL: Replace https://your-metabase-domain.com with the base URL of your Metabase instance.
-    DASBOARD_ID & TAB_NAME: Update the dashboard_id and tab_name variables with the ID of the dashboard containing the target tab and the name of the tab itself.
+* DASBOARD_ID & TAB_NAME: Update the dashboard_id and tab_name variables with the ID of the dashboard containing the target tab and the name of the tab itself.
-    Modification Function: Define a function named modify_question that takes a question dictionary as input and returns the modified dictionary.
+* Modification Function: Define a function named modify_question that takes a question dictionary as input and returns the modified dictionary.
 Refer to the example provided in the script for guidance.
-    Run the Script: Execute the script using python metabase_question_duplicator.py (replace metabase_question_duplicator.py with your actual filename).
+* Run the Script: Execute the script using python metabase_question_duplicator.py (replace metabase_question_duplicator.py with your actual filename).

+The scrit does not duplicate the text !

 ## Example